robinozer/PythonProject/README.md

 ### Manual testing ###
 I have manually tested this project by doing the following:
+- Run the code through pylint using the terminal and received a rating of 10/10.
 - Entered invalid inputs as question answers (pressing Enter without any input, entering invalid numerals, entering letters and entering empty space) several times over.
 - Used PEP8 Python validator and returned the code with no errors.
 - Tested the code in my local terminal as well as the Heroku terminal.